Jay-Shinde/News_Flix/README.md

-## NEWS_MONKEY is a news website built using React.js and NewsApi.
+## News_Flix is a news website built using React.js and NewsApi.
 Here are some fetures of websites :

 -Filter for categories ex.
 Entertainment, Technology, Sports etc.\
 -Infinite scroll.\